School transport faqs

 The council will promote good practice by reviewing routes, and where identified, put in place suitable new paths, pedestrian crossings and cycle lanes in order to improve safety and increase choice for pupils to walk.

 Is catchment still a priority for gaining a school place?

 Yes for school admissions purposes but not for travel assistance eligibility purposes.
 The admissions policy and transport policy are prescribed and administered through two different laws.

-As required by the School Admissions Code 2012 "the Code" Cheshire West and Chester Council makes arrangements for parents and carers to express their preference for the school where they wish their child to be educated when applying for a school place.
+As required by the School Admissions Code 2012 "the Code" we make arrangements for parents and carers to express their preference for the school where they wish their child to be educated when applying for a school place.
 Parents may express a preference for any state funded school.
 As required by the Code the admission authority for a school must set out in their arrangements the criteria against which places will be allocated at the school when there are more applications than places.
 The Code sets out a list of acceptable oversubscription criteria and 'living in the catchment area' is included in the list.

 How can I speak to someone about Statement of Special Educational Needs' Transport?

 We advise that to do this you contact the SEN transport team using our SEN general enquiry form.

 What if my child loses something on the school bus?